Robert Pirosh: World War II

+Post-war career

 He earned an Academy Award for Best Writing, Story and Screenplay in 1949 for his script for the World War II drama Battleground, a film he also produced, that was the first based on the Ardennes battle.
 His work was also honored in other venues that year.
 Pirosh won the Golden Globe and the Writers Guild of America awards.

 In 1951, he was nominated for another Academy Award for the screenplay Go for Broke!.
 This was his directorial debut.
 He would go on to write the story for the highly regarded Steve McQueen World War II film Hell Is for Heroes, directed by Don Siegel, believed to be the basis for TV's Combat! (which he created).
 He also directed 1954's Valley of the Kings and 1955's The Girl Rush.

 Pirosh wrote the episode "The Man From Leadville" for the 1976 CBS western television series Sara.